-- dry mouth and lips, rapid heartbeat, or confusion.
-These indicate dehydration.
+- Dehydration (Dry mouth and lips, rapid heartbeat, or confusion)

 What causes organic acid metabolism disorders?

-Genetics cause these types of disorders.
+These types of disorders are genetic.
 Parents may carry the recessive gene even if it’s not active.
 There is a chance parents can pass it to their children.